 Our mission is to quickly connect those in need with the nearby services that can help.
-The updates on this webpage are also reflected in the information our call specialists give to Oklahomans when they dial 2-1-1, and in the 211EOK Online Service Directory (link below).
-As it relates to COVID-19, we do ask our community to first check our website, and then if more information is needed, to call 2-1-1.
+The updates on this webpage are also reflected in the information our call specialists give to Oklahomans who dial 2-1-1, and in our Online Directory.

-We are monitoring information related to COVID-19 testing sites.
-As of now – the Oklahoma State Department of Health has prepared a list of regional drive-thru testing sites with requirements and capacity varying by location.
-211 Eastern Oklahoma will keep you updated as we learn more.
+The Oklahoma State Department of Health has prepared a list of regional drive-thru testing sites with requirements and capacity varying by location.